magento/devdocs/guides/v1.0/migration/migration-tool-configure.md

 {% endhighlight %}

 <h2 id="migration-config">Work with configuration and mapping files</h2>
-The migration tool uses *mapping files* to enable you to perform custom database mapping between your Magento 1.x and Magento 2 databases, including:
+The Data Migration Tool uses *mapping files* to enable you to perform custom database mapping between your Magento 1 and Magento 2 databases, including:

 *	Changing table names
 *	Changing field names